Thiosarin

-Thiosarin, sulfursarin or GBS, is the organophosphorus compound analogous to sarin.
-It differs structurally in that sulfur replaces the oxygen of the P=O bond.
+Thiosarin, sulfursarin or GBS, is the organophosphorus compound with the formula CH3P(S)(F)(OCH(CH3)2).
+It is closely related to sarin (CH3P(O)(F)(OCH(CH3)2)).
 It is an extremely toxic substance related to G-agents.

 Characteristics

 Thiosarin belongs to the group of methylphosphonofluoridothioate nerve agents, comparatively less toxic than the standard G series.
 It is reported as a colorless liquid with a characteristic organosulfur odor when pure.
 It is estimated to have a boiling point of 144-167 °C. It is a more nonpolar compound, with a solubility in water of 7 g/L. Thiosarin probably belongs to the IVA compound series, leaving it much less volatile than sarin.
 It has a greater persistence in the environment than sarin.

 Absorption frequencies of sarin derivatives showed that the frequency of stretching of the P-F and P=S bond of thiosarin is lower than that of its oxygenated analogue.

 CW history and candidate

 Its toxicity was discovered in the 1970s by Friedrick Wilhelm Hoffmann and Ray King Irino.
 They were responsible for synthesizing and analyzing a series of sulfur G-agent compounds.
 The open literature reports that the compound has been cataloged as GS, but this statement is incorrect, it belongs to EA-1246.
-GS agents are a series of G compounds.
-GBS is generally lower than sarin.
-The little open military literature may be due to the low toxicity of this series of compounds.
+GBS is generally inferior than sarin.
+The little open military literature may be due to the low toxicity of this series of compounds and its high aquatic and environmental persistence.

 The possibility of a chemical warfare agent candidate was raised when Bogomazov and his colleagues discovered that thiosarin had the ability to break through military gas mask filters, where it would then be converted to its analogue.
 An investigation by Vil Mirzayanov refuted these results.

 Thiosarin has been investigated as a chemical warfare agent by Iraq.

 Thiosarin is used as a precursor to sarin.